Dear reader of ADxS.org, please excuse the disruption.

 4. Allergies - 26 to 45% (compared to 15 to 18%)

-Allergies occur more frequently in people with ADHD than in those not affected.7 This correlation was already established by Marshall in 1989 and attributed to acetylcholine hypersensitivity and adrenaline hypersensitivity in the autonomic nervous system.8 Pelsser, Buitelaar et al. found that ADHD can (also) be triggered by allergic and non-allergic hypersensitivity9
+Allergies occur more frequently in people with ADHD than in those not affected.7 This connection was already established by Marshall in 1989 and attributed to acetylcholine hypersensitivity and adrenaline hypersensitivity in the autonomic nervous system.8 Pelsser, Buitelaar et al. found that ADHD can (also) be triggered by allergic and non-allergic hypersensitivity9

 Among 23,791 Chinese schoolchildren, 26.1% of children with ADHD were found to have allergies, compared to 15.2% of children without ADHD2